-Source: Jeffrey Epstein dies by suicide while awaiting trial
+Officials: Jeffrey Epstein dies by suicide in jail cell

 Federal prosecutors in New York reopened the probe after investigative reporting by The Miami Herald stirred outrage over that plea bargain.

 But his lawyers maintained that the new charges brought by federal prosecutors in New York were covered by the deal and were improper.
 They said he hasn’t had any illicit contact with underage girls since serving his 13-month sentence in Florida.

 Before his legal troubles, Epstein led a life of extraordinary luxury that drew powerful people into his orbit.